-1. Those employees working for the City of Murrieta on or before June 30, 2019, who elected and receive cash-in-lieu for Plan Year 2019 (Tier 1) shall be allowed to maintain the benefit.
-Should such an employee reduce or eliminate the cash-in-lieu benefit in future years, such election will be final: it cannot be increased or reinstated in the future though the employee can elect to further reduce the benefit until it is eliminated.

-- 2. Any employee hired on or before June 30, 2019, that did not elect\cash-in-lieu shall not be eligible for such this Plan Year or in any future Plan Year. - 3.
-New employees hired on or after July 1, 2019, shall not be eligible to receive cash-in-lieu.
+- Employees hired on or before September 30, 2019, who elected and received cash-in-lieu for Plan Year 2019 (Tier 1) shall be allowed to maintain the benefit in effect at the time (up to \$688.28).
+Should such an employee reduce or eliminate the cash-in-lieu benefit amount in future years, such election will be final (i.e., it cannot be increased or reinstated in the future, though the employee can elect to reduce the benefit further until it is eliminated). - 2.
+Any employee hired on or before September 30, 2019, who did not elect cash-in-lieu for Plan Year 2019 shall not be eligible for the cash-in-lieu benefit. - 3.
+New employees hired on or after October 1, 2019, shall not be eligible to receive the cash-inlieu benefit. - 4.
+Employees who take the Taxable Cash Payment are required to review and execute the CITY's Medical Insurance Opt-Out and Eligible Opt Out Arrangement Attestation form that certifies that they have been offered health insurance coverage by the CITY and knowingly and voluntarily opt out of same based upon qualifying alternate coverage and also understand the taxable consequences of receiving the cash-in-lieu payment.